 There are three main types of TM matches:

-If the Perfect and 100% TM match calculation is relatively straightforward, the fuzzy matches’ calculation may not be so obvious.
+If the calculations for Perfect and 100% TM match is relatively straightforward, the fuzzy matches’ calculation may not be so obvious.

 There are multiple different factors that affect the calculation of fuzzy matches, for example: